List of Fables characters: Bo Peep

-From the nursery rhyme Little Bo Peep, and wife to Peter Piper.
-She is also the wife from the nursery rhyme Peter Peter Pumpkin Eater.
+From the nursery rhyme Little Bo Peep, and wife to Peter Piper, she is also the wife from the nursery rhyme Peter Peter Pumpkin Eater.
 She was crippled by a magic song from Max Piper's flute, Fire.
 After the death of Max, Peter used Fire to heal her, and then he turned Fire over to the authorities of Fabletown.
 In her youth, she was a member of the Assassin's Guild of the Homelands version of Hamlin.
-She keeps lambs, and Mary's lamb used to be one of them.
-Bo is one of the supporting characters of Peter and Max: A Fables Novel, and is mentioned in the Super Team story arc.
-She and her husband make a brief appearance in Fables 91 (chapter five of the Witches story arc), where they can be seen among the Fables standing in the background when the dryads are enjoying the falling snow.
+She likes to keep lambs.
+Bo is one of the supporting characters of Peter & Max: A Fables Novel, and is mentioned in the Super Team story arc.
+She and her husband make a brief appearance in Fables #91 (chapter five of the Witches story arc), where they can be seen among the Fables standing in the background when the dryads are enjoying the falling snow.
 They also appear briefly in the Fables story "All in a Single Night", celebrating Christmas with their fellow Fables.
-They have their first speaking parts (in the comics) in Fables 127 (chapter three of the Snow White story arc), where they partake in the plans to rescue Snow White from Prince Brandish.
+They have their first speaking parts (in the comics) in Fables #127 (chapter three of the Snow White story arc), where they partake in the plans to rescue Snow White from Prince Brandish.
 Bo and Peter both appear as supporting characters in the Fairest story Aldered States, where they have become friends with Princess Alder the dryad.
 Bo advises the dryad on the customs and mores of modern courtship.

 In the Camelot story arc, Bo and her husband are among the candidates for Rose Red's new Round Table.
 Even though Peter says no, Bo decides to attempt to win a seat, and is ultimately chosen as one of Rose Red's Knights, who will take their place at the New Camelot.

 In the Fairest graphic novel Fairest In All the Land, Bo is one of many Fables killed by Goldilocks, although Cinderella is able bring her back to life.
 Bo's husband, Peter, is also one of the intended victims, but Goldilocks is interrupted by Bo before she can go through with her plans.
 Because Goldilocks took Cinderella's form, Bo attacks the real Cinderella when the latter shows up at their house a moment later.
-She almost kills her in a knife fight, but fortunately, Cinderella survives the deadly wounds, and is able to explain.
+She almost kills her in a knife fight, but Cinderella survives the deadly wounds, and is able to explain.